 Thirty-percent of applicants were awarded grants which cover flights, lodging, ground transit and some meals; international scholars received U.S. pocket-money.
 Every effort was made to shape the diversity of the final cohort so it mirrored the applicant pool in terms of gender, ethnicity, research domains, and regions represented, and the same consideration was applied when choosing presenters.
 Eight US participants are XSEDE Campus Champions (six were supported by the project, and two were self-funded), and five are from EPSCoR states (NSF Established Program to Stimulate Competitive Research).
 Special guests from Nepal (ICIMOD) and Canada (U-BC) were invited to attend; altogether, 34 URISC delegates, trainers and guests represented 11 countries and 12 US states.

-An introduction to open-source materials developed by the Center for Trustworthy Scientific Cyberinfrastructure (CTSC) will be shared, as well as coaching in the art of external relations – specifically how to foster administrative and legislative buy-in for a greater cybersecurity investment on college campuses.
-The agenda has been customized to consider what has become an increasingly diverse body of campus stakeholders—including researchers, students, faculty, government agency stakeholders, “long-tail” user communities, and regional industry partners.
+An introduction to open-source materials developed by the Center for Trustworthy Scientific Cyberinfrastructure (CTSC) was shared, as well as coaching in the art of external relations – specifically how to foster administrative and legislative buy-in for a greater cybersecurity investment on college campuses.
+The agenda was customized to consider what has become an increasingly diverse body of campus stakeholders—including researchers, students, faculty, government agency stakeholders, “long-tail” user communities, and regional industry partners.

 URISC @SC17 Organizing Committee: